We have one of the most comprehensive dental hygiene services in the Lumino Group.

 Dr Andrea Shepperson, Lead Clinician at City Dental, was instrumental in developing Best Practices for dental hygienists across the entire Lumino Group and its sister company in Australia Maven Dental Group.
 Learn more about our Hygienists.

-Our hygienists provide protective and preventive treatment to help you avoid dental disease.
-Our team focuses on 3 areas of oral health:
+TK, Hilary and Priya provide protective and preventive treatment to help you avoid dental disease.
+Our Oral Health Therapists focus on three areas of oral health: